Updated February 7, 2022

 You may also elect to pay in installments.

 You might want to know that the Pacific Life policy has never been priced well with its Multi-Pay options such as 5 Pay, 7 Pay, 10 Pay, 15 Pay or 20 Pay plans.

 To illustrate this for you let's look at the pricing for the 60 year old married applicants above, however changing the Single Pay option to a 10 Pay option.

 Let's use a 10 Pay of $10,000 year for 10 years.
 So, the same total premium of $100,000, however in installment plans.

 60 year old Male, Couples Discount, 10 Pay of $10,000 year, 6 year benefit period

 |Securian||$3035 mo. @5% compound||$8054||$657362|

-Looking at the 10 Pay benefits for you as a 60 year old male with couples discount, you can see that the Pacific Life PremierCare Max policy is now decidedly behind Nationwide and Securian.
+Looking at the 10 Pay benefits for you as a 60 year old male with couples discount, you can see that the Pacific Life PremierCare Max policy is 30% more expensive than Nationwide and Securian.
 The Securian and the Nationwide policies are the best 10 Pays for you if you are a 60 year old married male.
-Nationwide will typically have the best multi-pay pricing for married applicants.
-Securian will be stronger for single applicants.

 Now let's compare the long term care insurance benefits using the 10 Pay option for a 60 year old female with Couples discount.